-1: Navigate to this file in your rule authoring environment and double click on it, this will open the file with irAuthor.
+1: Navigate to the file in your file explorer and double click on it, this will open the file with irAuthor.

 2: Save the Rule Application by chosing File → Save As → Save to Catalog

 3: Choose Add Catalog, enter connection information for the Catalog Server that you deployed, and then select Use This.